 Installation requirements: Fixtures shall be installed in accordance with all applicable codes governing installation of electrical devices and shall be installed by a contractor licensed to perform this work.

-Variance #23: DOE granted a variance from SWS Section 7.8003.14b Fixture Replacement allowing: WA to install Energy Star compliant or replacement lighting fixtures comparable in energy use and cost.

 Replacement lamps: Replacement of lamps is allowable if costs are justified with an SIR calculation of 1.0 or greater using TREAT or using the Deemed Measures Priority List.

 Types of replacement lamps: LEDs or CFLs that are installed shall be Energy Star rated or equivalent energy use and be warranted for one year from the date of purchase.